andynze1/terraform-on-aws-eks/19-EKS-Admins-AWS-Admin-User/README.md

 # Get current user configured in AWS CLI
 aws sts get-caller-identity
-Observation: Should see the user "kalyandev" (EKS_Cluster_Create_User) from default profile
+Observation: Should see the user "admin" (EKS_Cluster_Create_User) from default profile
 ```

 ## Step-05: Configure kubeconfig and access EKS resources using kubectl